 - Nominees must be either a New Zealand citizen or a New Zealand permanent resident.

 - Nominees must be undertaking or have recently completed a science research or technological/engineering project.

-- Nominators can be the Principal from the nominee’s school or a regional science and technology fair chief judge or a representative/mentor from a particular programme for example CREST or Brightsparks.
+- Nominators can be a Principal from the nominee’s school or a regional science and technology fair chief judge or a representative/mentor from a particular programme for example CREST or Brightsparks.

-Adjudication will be based on the following criteria:
+Adjudication will be based on the following five criteria: